Fxztam/setup_pg_adb/livelabs/create-user/create-user.md

 ![](images/login-1.jpg)

-Input the password (you set up at Lab 2 Step 2, Section 7) and sign in.
+Input the password (you set up at Lab 2 S tep 2, Section 7) and sign in.

 ![](images/login-2.jpg)